PowerSheetco/rss-reader-upwork/privacy-policy.md

 ## Data we collect

+### Spreadsheet

+For spreadsheet to function properly we require the following access to your Google account:

 ### Website

 We use [Plausible](https://plausible.io/) for website analytics and do not use cookies.
 Please refer to their website about what data is being collected.